LauraAceros/lambdashell.Samuel.Laura/README.md

 This structure allows us to define:

-## note: **All of these rely directly on the pair function.
+**Note:** **All of these rely directly on the pair function.
 Without it, we wouldn't be able to build or unpack these number-like constructs.**

 - **Predecessor**: Returns the second element of the pair (the previous numeral)
 - **Zero-test**: Checks the first element of the pair (true for zero, false otherwise)
 - **Successor** function creates nested pairs where each numeral n+1 is represented as (false, n)

-**All of these rely directly on the pair function.
-Without it, we wouldn't be able to build or unpack these number-like constructs.**

 ### Key Properties
 1. Pure functional implementation with no side effects